 The BOC will hold meetings on the 3rd Tuesday of every month at 1:30 p.m. in Drinko 426.
-Selah Wilson is the chairperson of the BOC.
+Brent Maynard is the chairperson of the BOC.

 Responsibility includes information for and procedures relating to any product implemented that interfaces with the Banner database.
 The University Information Technology Committee has oversight responsibilities for the Banner Oversight Committee.
 The Banner Oversight Committee has oversight responsibility for the various Banner User Groups.

 There are multiple Banner User Groups on campus that adhere to the same set of policies and procedures approved by the University Information Technology Committee (UITC).
 The groups are:

 - Banner User Group-Technical (BUG-T)

 - Banner User Group-Research Corporation (BUG-R)

 - Data Architecture Group (BUG-D)

 The Banner Oversight Committee will review each policy and procedure recommendation made by a Banner User Group.
 If a policy or procedure is approved by this committee, it will then be sent to the UITC for approval.